 - IT spending demographics, including total IT spending, IT capital spending, and IT outsourcing budget

-- IT infrastructure demographics, including number of data centers, network sites, and business applications
+- IT infrastructure demographics, including number of data centers, network sites, and business applications, and ERP systems.

-- Key metrics of IT intensity, including users as a percentage of employees, PCs per user, percentage of users with tablets, percentage of users with smartphones, users per network site, and percentage of application functionality from custom systems
+- Key metrics of IT intensity, including ratio of users to employees, PCs per user, percentage of users with tablets, percentage of users with smartphones, users per network site, and percentage of application functionality from custom systems

 Spending by Type